ilifu/ilifu_user_docs/docs/tech_docs/running_jobs.md

 1. Users may get access to a Jupyter Lab spawner mechanism on the cluster.
 This provides a Jupyter lab environment where users select what size compute node they need to run.
 This is a good environment for users to experiment with code and visualise certain results.
 This environment will be made available at [jupyter.ilifu.ac.za](https://jupyter.ilifu.ac.za)

-2. Users can login to the SLURM headnode at and submit tasks to the SLURM queue.
+2. Users can log into the SLURM headnode at and submit tasks to the SLURM queue.
 This environment will be made available at [slurm.ilifu.ac.za](https://slurm.ilifu.ac.za).

 3. Selected users will be given access to the OpenStack dashboard in order to have full control over the setup of a computing environment.
 This is available at [dashboard.ilifu.ac.za](https://dashboard.ilifu.ac.za)